engisalor/sketch-grammar-explorer/README.md

 ## About

-SGE has been developed to meet research needs at the University of Granada (Spain) Translation and Interpreting Department.
-Specifically, it is meant to support the computational linguistics techniques that feed the [EcoLexicon](https://lexicon.ugr.es/) terminological knowledge base (see the articles [here](https://aclanthology.org/W16-4709/) and [here](https://arxiv.org/pdf/1804.05294.pdf) for an introduction).
+SGE has been developed to meet research needs at the University of Granada (Spain) Translation and Interpreting Department, in part to support the computational linguistics techniques that feed the [EcoLexicon](https://lexicon.ugr.es/) terminological knowledge base (see the articles [here](https://aclanthology.org/W16-4709/) and [here](https://arxiv.org/pdf/1804.05294.pdf) for an introduction).

 The name refers to sketch grammars, which are series of generalized corpus queries in Sketch Engine that are useful for studying terminology and other lexical items (see their [bibliography](https://www.sketchengine.eu/bibliography-of-sketch-engine/)).